un-ts/changesets-gitlab/README.md

     INPUT_PUBLISH: yarn release
 ```

-By default the GitLab CI cli creates a `.npmrc` file with the following content:
+By default the GitLab CI cli creates a `.npmrc` file with the following content when `NPM_TOKEN` is present and no `.npmrc` exists (classic token mode):

 ```sh
 //registry.npmjs.org/:_authToken=${process.env.NPM_TOKEN}